 GoboLinux introduces a lot of new ideas into the Linux world.
-It breaks with the historical Unix directory hierarchy and so it does not comply with the FHS standard.
-It organizes programs in entirely different own way.
+It breaks with the historical Unix directory hierarchy, so it does not comply with the FHS standard.
+It organizes programs in an entirely different own way.

 Talking about the system in general – it’s fast.
 However, software installation can be a real pain.

 Probably the most significant issue when using GoboLinux is the availability of software.
 In this aspect, GoboLinux is far behind the other established distributions.

 There is a lot of software which do not have a recipe in the database of the